 The next thing you know, John Allen was six feet under.
 According to Amanda’s pension application, John Allen died of “congestion of the brain,” an obsolete medical term.
 It most likely means that John Allen had a stroke.
 He was only forty-five years old.
 There were five children age fifteen and under still at home.

-Amanda must not have had an easy time thereafter, as her widow’s application illustrates.
+Amanda must not have had an easy time thereafter.
 Her anguish is palpable in a letter she wrote to one of John Allen’s brothers, Elisha (nickname “Lish”) and his wife Martha.
 Amanda wrote the letter three months after John Allen died on Sunday, October 13, 1888.
 She was forty-four years old.
 Here is a transcription, with spelling and punctuation (or lack thereof) exactly as transcribed, and question marks where the language is uncertain or totally illegible.

 “Dear Brother and Sister, it is with pleasure tho a sad heart that I try to answer your kind letter I received some time ago Would have written sooner but I was in so much trouble I could not write soon We had to move Dear brother you have no idea how glad I was to get a letter from you I feel like one forsaken My happiness on earth is for ever gone of course I know you grieve for the Dear (?) house (?) but oh what is the grief to be compared to misery when a woman loses her husband.
 How sad I feel today for the dear one was a corpse on sunday. how long seems the days and nights to me.

 May you rest in peace, Amanda and John Allen.
-Both are buried in the Haynesville Cemetery in Claiborne Parish, Louisiana, see tombstone image below.
+Both are buried in the Haynesville Cemetery in Claiborne Parish, Louisiana.

 See you on down the road.